asokolsky/RESTing-with-Flask/05.pagination/farm/README.md

 Observe:

-* response being limited to the number of animals as in per-page
+* response is limited to the number of collection elements as specified in per-page;
-* you can paginate by providing different values for --page
+* you can paginate by providing different values for --page;
-* header X-Total-Count informing the client about the total number of animals.
+* header X-Total-Count specifies the total number of elements in the collection;
-* header Link offering URLs which client can use to build a paginating GUI.
+* header Link offers URLs for the client to build a paginating GUI.

 ## Testing Farm